IKartiKI/EarlyChildhoodLearning/README.md

 ## Usage
 1. **Home Screen**

     - Navigate to different sections: Activity Calendar, Progress Tracker, Parent Tips, and Notifications.
 2. **Activity Calendar**

     - View weekly activities designed for toddlers.
     - Each activity displays necessary materials and a brief description.
 3. **Progress Tracker**

     - Add new milestones with titles and deadlines.
     - Edit or remove existing milestones.
     - Track your child’s developmental progress over time.
 4. **Parent Tips**

     - Access daily tips and articles to support your child’s growth and development.
 5. **Push Notifications**
      - Receive reminders for scheduled activities and important updates directly to your device.

+  - Receive reminders for scheduled activities and important updates directly to your device.